heremaps/here-artifact-maven-wagon/CONTRIBUTING.md

 After the new code is pushed to `master` Travis will run the test suite again, build the artifacts and release them to Maven Central repository.
 The job will automatically increase Artifact Wagon patch version during this process.
 If you don't want your changes to trigger the release - you can add the `[skip release]` flag to your commit message, e.g., `git commit -s -m "[skip release] Fixed proxy configuration"`.
+We recommend doing so in cases when you update CI scripts or documentation like README.md and CONTRIBUTING.md.